Univ.Prof. Dipl.-Ing. Dr.techn. Wolfgang Wagner

 • Remote sensing

-• Surface soil moisture
+• Quantitative retrieval of soil moisture and vegetation

 • Synthetic Aperture Radar

-• Full-waveform laser scanning data, terrain models
+• Full-waveform laser scanning data

 Wolfang Wagner received his Dipl.-Ing.
 (MSc) degree in physics and his Dr.techn.
 (PhD) degree in remote sensing, both with excellence, from the Vienna University of Technology.
 In support of his master and PhD studies he received fellowships to carry out research at the University of Bern (1993), Atmospheric Environment Service Canada (1994), NASA Goddard Space Flight Centre (1995), European Space Agency (1996), and the Joint Research Centre of the European Commission (1996-1998).
 From 1999 to 2001 he worked with the German Aerospace Agency (DLR), first as a project assistant at the Institute of High Frequency Technology and later as the head of the SAR Applications team at the German Remote Sensing Data Centre.